 Basic Flight Training (Private Pilot Certificate)

-Advanced Flight Training (Instrument, Commercial, Multi-Engine, Helicopter, Airline Transport Pilot)
+Advanced Flight Training (Instrument, Commercial, CFI/CFII)

 Airframe & Powerplant Mechanics Ratings